RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

 1. Extract the demonstration archive on your machine.

    Ensure that there is no `BANKVSAM` subdirectory in the location in which you extracted the archive.
 If there is one, you must delete it.

-2. In a web browser, open the ESCWA UI by entering http://localhost:10086.
+2. In a web browser, open the ESCWA UI by entering `http://localhost:10086`.

    a.
 In the ESCWA UI, click **Native**, expand **Directory Servers**, and in the left pane click **Default**.

    b.
 Ensure that there is no region called **BANKVSAM** already defined.
 If there is one, delete it.

 3. Verify that there are no other demonstration servers running.
 This is to ensure that no other servers use the same ports.

    The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.

 4. Start a command prompt (Windows) or a terminal (Linux), and navigate to the `scripts` directory of the demonstration folder.

+   For example, if you have created a `C:\MFETDUSER` directory (Windows) or `/home/username/MFETDUSER` (Linux) and stored the Bankdemo folders in it, the `scripts` directory would be:

+   - Windows: `C:\MFETDUSER\scripts`
+   - Linux: `/home/username/MFETDUSER/scripts`

 5. If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you must change the configuration first:

     a.
-Open the `scripts/options/vsam.json` file in a text editor.
+Open the `vsam.json` file in a text editor.
+The file is located in the `options` subdirectory:

+    -  Windows: `C:\MFETDUSER\scripts\options`
+    - Linux: `/home/username/MFETDUSER/scripts/options`

     b.
 Change the `is64bit` and/or the `product` options as required.

     For example, `"product"="EDz"` indicates you will build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.

 5. Run the following command at the command prompt or the terminal.

     ```